hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_8e0373f5-747a-4296-9de7-3c87492cfdfd-0_1.content.md

 ## Features

 -   High-quality resolution for a crisp and clear display
 -   Seamless repeating pattern for a polished look
 -   Monochromatic color scheme for a sleek and modern aesthetic
-- Inspired by the fascinating Mandelbrot set
+-   Inspired by the Fas<wbr>ci<wbr>na<wbr>ting Mandelbrot set

 ## User Stories